mathicard/CovidMonitor/README.md

 # CovidMonitor
 This **CovidMonitor** dashboard was built using Shiny R framework.
-It was designed to obtain tweets from twitter's API and perform a real time Sentiment Analysis on the COVID-19 related posts of users in Italy.
+It was designed to obtain tweets from Twitter's API and perform a real time Sentiment Analysis on the COVID-19 related posts of users in Italy.

 The number of tweets and key terms can be used to retrieve tweets with a range between 100 and 2000 tweets at a time due to API limitations.
 There are also a set of preferred key terms that can be used to guide the search.
 In the **sidebar** it could be selected the following parameters: